“Terrorism is the war of the poor, and war is the terrorism of the rich.”

 I took a tumble to why armies of the world prefer to conscript 18 – 20 year olds for military service.
 Cherry picking such low lying fruit, at their peak of fitness, adventurous with few commitments and subservient to a higher authority.
 They’re only young forever once.
 They think they are upholding an ideal, whether or not their leaders at home, trading on their patriotic feelings, really believe in it.
 They’re certainly not fighting for the credibility of those leaders.

 These young men too are victims of war, trapped by the same structure as those who refuse to kill for whatever reason.
 Especially those who had dropped out of school.
-They didn’t have the escape routes that the elite, the wealthy and the privileged had.
+They didn’t have the escape routes that the elite, the wealthy and those born to the purple had.
 Unable or unwilling to work their ticket home they had the least to gain by taking part.
 There was nothing for them to look forward to.
 They looked upon military service like the weather.
 They just had to go in and do it.

 ‘It’s no coincidence those pushing for war, appealing to the worst instincts of humanity, are those who say they are pro-life and opposed to family planning,’ said Russel.
 ‘Once you leave the womb, militarists don’t care about you until you reach military age.
 Then you’re just what they’re looking for.
 Militarists want live babies so they can raise them to be dead soldiers.’

 At a stage of their development where they are impressionable, malleable, the minds of many young men can be moulded, them lacking the life skills necessary for manhood.
 It is these qualities with them I shared-if not the bravery – that make the ideal soldier.